vlcervera/kata-tiered-pricing/README.md

 project and offer the possibility to execute both scenarios.

 Improvements:
-- Duplicated code to check the tiers for susbcriptions and the management of exceptions
+Currently we have duplicated code in both pricing scenarios when we retrieve the correct tier for subscriptions.
+We can refactor it and search a common code for this part but maybe it has no sense for this point of the exercesise.
-- Duplicated test for the code mentioned above
+Mayve if we are going to have another pricing scenario and it requires this code we can look to refactor it in a Tiers class that contains the tier pricing configuration and use it but for now we can have this part duplicated.

-- Most probably we can refactor this part in a Tiers object that contains the tiers available and methods to get the tier for each subscription and manage the exceptions on it
+As consecuence of this duplication, we need to duplicate code in testing of both pricing scenarios to test the incorrect test cases in case of not have tier or have multiple tiers for susbcription

 ## Python version

 This project uses Python 3.9.
 You can use pyenv to configure your environment.